rcolomina/optimizing-py-pandas/README.md

 ## Accumulating Columns Data Frames (Original Source Code Approach)

 The original source code accumulates column pandas data frames into a single big pandas frame.
-The problem with this approach coming from it is producing an increasingly memory usage during the process of data frame creation when concatenation recursively all the columns.
-Thus, This leads to a memory overflow when many columns are appended together.
-Its memory profile can be found at the following text file:
+The problem with this approach is coming from memory increase during all the process of the data frame construction when these are concatenated recursively column by column into a final big pandas data frame.
+Thus, this approach leads to a memory overflow when many columns need to be appended together.
+This method memory profile is found at the following text file:

 * memory_profile_transform_original_code.txt